-At Southern Grove Primary school we employ a developmentally appropriate, play-based and personalised learning program from Kindergarten to Year 6 based on the pedagogy of the Walker Learning Approach.
+At Southern Grove Primary School we employ a developmentally appropriate, play-based and personalised learning program from Kindergarten to Year 6 based on the pedagogy of the Walker Learning Approach.

 The Walker Learning Approach is the first major Australian based total and holistic pedagogy (Kindy to Year 6) to be designed and implemented.

-The WLA is based upon decades of research, is play-based and ensues personalised learning.
+The WLA is based upon decades of research, is play-based and ensures personalised learning.
 It is not a program or an inquiry model sitting discreetly or separately from other curriculum areas.
 It is a total approach to teaching and learning which combines the need for children to be active participants in their learning (through hands-on and creative exploration and investigation) and sits alongside the explicit teaching of literacy and numeracy as well as all other learning areas.

 The Walker Learning Approach is the first pedagogy to be designed for Australian schools, successfully providing teaching and learning which:

 Personalises and engages students in active learning alongside explicit and formalised instruction

 Is culturally and developmentally appropriate across all demographic regions of the country

 Focuses on the development of social and emotional development of children